comit-network/RFCs/RFC-003-SWAP-Basic.md

 HTLCs MUST enforce the length of the secret to be equal to the hash function's output length.
 If this is not enforced, a secret may be able to active the redeem path on one HTLC but not on the other.

-In this RFC, HTLCs are constructed with the following parameters:
+In this RFC, HTLCs are constructed with the following parameters

-  - **asset**: The asset locked in the HTLC.
+  - **asset:** The asset locked in the HTLC.
-  - **redeem_identity**: The identity the asset is transferred to upon activation of the redeem path.
+  - **redeem_identity:** The identity the asset is transferred to upon activation of the redeem path.
-  - **refund_identity**: The identity the asset is transferred to upon activation of the refund path.
+  - **refund_identity:** The identity the asset is transferred to upon activation of the refund path.
-  - **expiry**: The absolute time after which the refund path may be activated.
+  - **expiry:** The absolute time after which the refund path may be activated.
-  - **secret_hash**: The hash whose pre-image is required to activate the redeem path.
+  - **secret_hash:** The hash whose pre-image is required to activate the redeem path.
-  - **hash_function**: The cryptographic hash function that is used to produce the secret hash.
+  - **hash_function:** The cryptographic hash function that is used to produce the secret hash.

 How to construct an HTLC for each ledger will be defined in subsequent RFCs.